 Knives Out 3 Is Already In The Works

 Daniel Craig’s performance in Knives Out and the depth and irresistible intrigue of his character alone demands plenty more adventures than one sequel, as far as I am concerned.
-Well, thankfully, Knives Out 2 will not be the last Benoit Blanc mystery after all.
+Well, thankfully, Glass Onion: A Knives Out Mystery will not be Benoit Blanc’s final onscreen case after all.

 How Can You Watch The Original Knives Out?

-Knives Out is that rare kind of mystery thriller that is so relentlessly entertaining that it demands repeat viewings, even when you know the ending.
-Even if it is no longer playing in a theater near you, it can be easily accessed for viewing in the comfort of your own home.
+Knives Out is that rare kind of mystery thriller that is so relentlessly entertaining and cleverly constructed that it demands repeat viewings, even when you already know the ending.
+While it is no longer playing in a theater near you, it can be easily accessed in the comfort of your own home.

-At the moment, Knives Out is one of the best movies on Amazon Prime Video, on which it can also be rented digitally Or, if you’re the old school type, you can also head to Amazon to purchase the movie on Blu-ray or DVD.
+At the moment, Knives Out is not available on any known streaming services, but can be rented digitally on Amazon Prime Video.
+Or, if you’re the old school type, you can also head to Amazon to purchase the movie on Blu-ray or DVD.